brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 It kind of stinks knowing the output isn't really observable unless an oscilloscope is used.
 I also don't get why the Pulse wave may potential blow out headphones right now.
 How can it be loud when the sawtooth is pretty tame?

+### CONTROLLING THE PULSE WIDTH WITH CV
+I wish this section had a little more details to it.
+I would've loved to read how the trial and error testing in picking the resistor value was done.
+I would've also loved to have a little more info on how knowing the input voltage values impacts resistor choice.
+Is it just calculating the current output from +/- 5V?

 ## Questions
 ### Why are there different types of resistors?